Thierno Barry (footballer, born 2002): Villarreal

 On 21 August 2024, Barry signed for La Liga club Villarreal on a five-year deal.
 In his debut season in La Liga, Barry scored 11 goals in 35 appearances.

 Everton

 On 9 July 2025, Barry signed for Premier League side Everton on a four-year deal.
+On 6 December, Barry scored his first career Premier League goal with the club in a 3–0 home victory against Nottingham Forest, assisted by Iliman Ndiaye.

+In Everton's opening Premier League match of the 2026–27 season, Barry scored in a 2–0 win over Crystal Palace.

+On 26 August 2026, Barry scored his first hat-trick, against Preston in the second round of the EFL Cup.

 International career

 Barry was called up to the France U21s for the 2025 UEFA European Under-21 Championship.

 Personal life

 Born in France, Barry is of Guinean descent.